john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 Here we compare the `grades` data set with another data set that is made of up two elements: each of which is mean of `grades`.
 So, of course, these two data sets have the same mean, and we reject the [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) that there is no relation between the data sets.
 But what do those two number we returned mean?

 This is the best case result: `(0.0, 1.0)`.
 The first number is the [F-value](http://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test) and the second number is the [p-value](http://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test).
 The thing to remember is that you want your p-value to be 1.0.
 Worse case scenario, it will be 0.0.

-In fact, let's show what an example where the two data sets don't compare well at all:
+Now let's try an example where the two data sets don't compare well:

     >>> stats.f_oneway(grades, array([-99 * x, -99 * x]))
     (373371.4201575499, 5.7626233819586514e-20)